RedHatOfficial/ocp4-vsphere-upi-automation/README.md

 1. Get the ***pull secret*** from [here](https://cloud.redhat.com/OpenShift/install/vsphere/user-provisioned)
 2. Generate a SSH key pair as per [instructions](https://docs.OpenShift.com/container-platform/4.3/installing/installing_vsphere/installing-vsphere.html#ssh-agent-using_installing-vsphere).
 The private key will then be used to log into bootstrap/master and worker nodes
 3. Get the vCenter details:
-   1. IP Address
+   1. IP address
-   2. Username
+   2. Service account username
-   3. Password
+   3. Service account password
    4. Datacenter name *(created in the prerequisites mentioned above)*
+   5. Datastore name
 4. Actual links to the OpenShift Client, Install and .ova binaries *(pre-populated for 4.3.x)*
 5. Downloadable link to `govc` (vSphere CLI, *pre-populated*)
 6. OpenShift cluster